Getting to know

 Can you provide some information on a general cycling group?
 In terms of size, level, duration, age group, frequency and etc.

 Cycling groups vary so much which is great as this increases the likelihood to find one that suits your needs and requirements.
-My stepbrother rides in a cycling club every Saturday morning with a regular group of 5, whereas my cycling clubs/rides can vary in size dramatically from 14 – 32.
-Depending on the size, however, it is important that the route is properly planned as a large group riding at a peak time can increase the chances of incidents happening.
+Actually, my stepbrother rides in a cycling club every Saturday morning with a regular group of 5.
+Whereas, my cycling clubs/rides can vary in size dramatically from 14 – 32.
+However, it is important that the route for riding bikes is properly planned as a large group cycling at a peak time can increase the chances of incidents happening.

 What do cyclists need to prepare before group cycling?

 A general knowledge of bike maintenance as well as a level of fitness that ensures you can finish the ride and keep up is recommended.
-Again, each club is different so a casual ride would require less cycling knowledge than a more competitive ride.
-I will say however that the most important thing for both group rides and individual rides is a basic understanding of safe road cycling.
-It’s also worth noting that when riding in groups, the communication is more vocal when informing other riders of potential hazards or if the road is clear.
+Again, each club is different, so a casual ride would require less cycling knowledge than a more competitive ride.
+However, I will say that the most important thing for both group rides and individual rides is a basic understanding of safe road cycling.
+Also, it’s worth noting that when riding in groups, the communication is more vocal when informing other riders of potential hazards or if the road is clear.
 You will notice riders in front making pointing gestures behind their back or by their side highlighting potholes or the shout of “CAR!” move down the Peloton, which is a jargon for ‘cycling group’.

-Are there any other activities in a cycling group, besides cycling together?
+Are there any other activities in a cycling group, besides riding bikes together?

 Most rides will have a mid-point break at a coffee shop, café or Bakery which allows time to chat and refuel before the ride back.
-This is often a great marker to know how much of the ride is left but also you get the reward of some nice food and coffee to motivate you to push on.
-The ride/club I go out with also organises camping trips/events each year which consist of daily rides followed by camping in the evening.
+This is often a great marker to know how much of the ride is left.
+Also, you get the reward of some nice food and coffee to motivate you to push on.
+More interestingly, the ride/club I go out with also organises camping trips/events each year.
+They consist of daily rides followed by camping in the evening.
 The campground will be pre set up for riders and catering, beer and entertainment are provided which promotes the fun and social aspect of cycling.

 Compared with solo riding, how do you enjoy group cycling?
 What are the benefits of group cycling that you might not be able to experience if cycling alone?

 The social side of group cycling is the main difference.
 It’s great to socialise, meet new people and enjoy the company of others who have a passion for cycling.
 Other than that, I find it pushes me harder to cycle in a group as you don’t decide the pace and it can bring out the competitive nature in you to push harder.
-I’d also say riding in a group ride will also help you understand and learn more routes and rides in your local area which is always a great benefit.
+Also, riding in a group ride will also help you understand and learn more routes and rides in your local area, which is always a great benefit.

 What advice do you have for beginners who never join group cycling before?

 It seems like a bit of a cliché, but the truth is to just go out and give it a go.
-I’d certainly make sure you are joining a ride that you can finish, so make sure you find out the distance and what level of riding is required.
+Certainly, make sure you are joining a ride that you can finish, so you should find out the distance and what level of riding is required.
 As previously mentioned, a basic understanding of road safety, bike maintenance and fitness is also recommended.
 Other than that, just enjoy it and go out have fun!

-Ready to hit the road on a group ride?
-Check out the Reid range.
+Ready to hit the road for some group cycling on the bikes?